NeuraLegion/wait-for/README.md

 ### `api_token`

 **Required**.
 Your NeuraLegion API authorization token (key).
-You can generate it in the **Organization** section on [app.neuralegion.com](https://app.neuralegion.com/login).
-Find more information [here](https://docs.neuralegion.com/docs/manage-your-organization#manage-organization-apicli-authentication-tokens).
+You can generate it in the **Organization** section in [the Bright app](https://app.neuralegion.com/login).
+Find more information [here](https://docs.brightsec.com/docs/manage-your-organization#manage-organization-apicli-authentication-tokens).

 _Example:_ `api_token: ${{ secrets.NEURALEGION_TOKEN }}`

 ### `scan`

 **Required**.
 ID of an existing scan to be restarted.
-You can get the scan ID in the Scans section on [app.neuralegion.com](https://app.neuralegion.com/login).
+You can get the scan ID in the Scans section in [the Bright app](https://app.neuralegion.com/login).

 _Example:_ `scan: ${{ steps.start.outputs.id }}`